Command-Line Interface

 Where:

-Suitefield for the distribution.
+Optional Suite field for the distribution.
 See https://wiki.debian.org/DebianRepository/Format#Suite.
-If omitted defaults to the last component of distribution path. --codename CODENAME- Optional
+If omitted, defaults to the last component of the distribution path.

-Codenamefield for the distribution.
+Optional Codename field for the distribution.
 See https://wiki.debian.org/DebianRepository/Format#Codename.
-If omitted defaults to the last component of distribution path. --version VERSION- Optional
+If omitted, defaults to the last component of the distribution path.

-Versionfield for the distribution.
+Optional Version field for the distribution.
 See https://wiki.debian.org/DebianRepository/Format#Version.
-If omitted defaults to the last component of distribution path. --desc DESC- Optional
+If omitted, defaults to the last component of the distribution path.

-Descriptionfield for the distribution.
+Optional Description field for the distribution.
 See https://wiki.debian.org/DebianRepository/Format#Description.
-If omitted defaults to the last component of distribution path. -c COMPONENT,--comp COMPONENT- Optional component of the following packages.
-If not specified or component name is omitted defaults to
+If omitted, defaults to the last component of the distribution path.

 FreeBSD

-The general command-line form for FreeBSD repository is:
+The general command-line form for a FreeBSD repository is:

 $ repopulator freebsd -o DEST -k KEY_PATH [-w KEY_PASSWORD] \